-How an Artist Doesn’t Become Addicted to Likes?
+How Doesn’t an Artist Become Addicted to Likes?

 It seems to me that the modern world has perverted the very nature of creativity, imposing a strange restriction on people who create something: if you have done something, you need to present it to others.
 Post, and then expect likes and reactions, as if they are the ones who decide everything.
 And if it is impossible to present, then there seems to be no point in doing it.

-We do not perceive social interactions through likes as communication and emotional exchange, we do not think about the person behind the product, we consume only the product itself, and in our consumption, we often involuntarily become categorical and even cruel.
-And we forget that behind a small square of Instagram there are human sacrifices and tragedies, many years of work, a huge amount of internal and not only work.
+We do not perceive social interactions through likes as communication and emotional exchange.
+We do not think about the person behind the product, we consume only the product itself, and in our consumption, we often involuntarily become categorical and even cruel.
+And we forget that behind a small square of Instagram, there are human sacrifices and tragedies, many years of work, a considerable amount of internal and not only work.